Family Law in Illinois

 Frequently Asked Questions About Grandparent Visitation

 Here are some general answers to commonly asked questions.
-However, what follows is not legal advice, and a person interested in pursuing court-ordered visitation under the Illinois Grandparent Visitation Act should consult an attorney with any specific questions about his or her case.
+However, what follows is not legal advice, and a person interested in pursuing court-ordered visitation under the Illinois Grandparent Visitation Act should consult Goldberg Law Group’s lawyers for grandparents’ rights with any specific questions about his or her case.

 If your marriage is ending and you need practical legal solutions for an uncontested dissolution of marriage or contested divorce in Illinois, the experienced Chicago family law attorneys at the Goldberg Law Group can help.